CUCyber/presentations/misc/host-security.md

 * Lock your bezels
 * Don't leave hardware laying around
 * Destroy harddrives after use
+* Make sure harddrives are encrypted at rest

 Note:
 Mention the physical security presentation and show a picture of bezels that lock